ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 :::note

 For the latest tool to deploy a Subnet on Fuji, please refer to [this article](./create-a-fuji-subnet.md).
 This article is still applicable for Mainnet deploy with a Ledger.

 :::

 After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on Fuji Testnet.

 In this article, we show how to do the following on Fuji Testnet.

-- Create a virtual machine based on subnet-evm.
+- Create a virtual machine based on Subnet-EVM.
 - Add a node as a validator to the primary network.
 - Create a Subnet.
 - Add the same node to the newly created Subnet.
 - Create a blockchain with the specified virtual machine.

-:::tip
-The same steps can be applied on Mainnet, see [here](./subnet-cli.md#network-selection) on how to switch to Mainnet when using `subnet-cli`.
+:::tip The same steps can be applied on Mainnet, see [here](./subnet-cli.md#network-selection) on how to switch to Mainnet when using `subnet-cli`.
 Furthermore, you should practice using Ledger by following [this](./subnet-cli.md#ledger-support) before deploying on Mainnet.

 All IDs in this article are for illustration purpose.
 They can be different in your own run-through of this tutorial.

 :::